ainayves/cgpt/pypi_desc.md

 ![](https://komarev.com/ghpvc/?username=ainayves&color=blueviolet)

-## Use openai chat-gpt on your cli
+## Use openai chat-gpt on your CLI
 `cgpt` is a Python module that allows you to use Chat-GPT directly in your favorite Terminal.

 ### REQUIREMENTS